UPDATED FEBRUARY 14, 2019

 The Ontario government has appealed the case, according to media reports earlier this month.
 The current OSPCA Act remains in force in the interim.
 This will substantially delay resolution of the situation.

 Should the appeal be overturned, the lawyers we interviewed explained that possible mechanisms to remedy the situation would be to make the OSPCA subject to transparency and accountability mechanisms provided for in the Freedom of Information Act, Police Services Act or the Ombudsman Act.
 Complying with this type of legislation is onerous and expensive.
 As a private agency, the OSPCA in its current form would have the option of refusing to take this on.
 Another option would be to transfer the OSPCA’s policing powers to another agency, such as the Ministry of Agriculture or the police.
 A third option would be a hybrid solution, where the OSPCA would continue to carry out certain functions while other functions are handed over to other agencies.
 An example of this model is the partnership between the American SPCA and the New York Police Department.

 Implications for animal welfare and shelters

-There are no immediate implications for animal welfare and sheltering, as the Act will remain in force for at least another year and the ruling might still be appealed.
-If the ruling stands, the implications will depend on whether the Act is replaced or revised, and what the new Act looks like.
+There are no immediate implications for animal welfare and sheltering.
+If the ruling stands after the appeal, the implications will depend on whether the Act is replaced or revised, and what the new Act looks like.